-Side A: An Taisce, Friends of the Irish Environment Limited
+Side A: An Taisce, Friends of the Irish Environment Limited (Individual ngo)

-Side B: Ireland and Attorney General
+Side B: Ireland and Attorney General (Government)

-Side C: Edenderry Power Limited, Bord Na Móna Energy Limited, Bord Na Móna Allen Peat Limited, Bord Na Móna PLC, Minister for Environment, Community and Local Government, Ireland and Attorney General, Department of Arts Heritage and the Gaeltacht, Environmental Protection Agency and an Taisce
+Side C: Edenderry Power Limited, Bord Na Móna Energy Limited, Bord Na Móna Allen Peat Limited, Bord Na Móna PLC, Minister for Environment, Community and Local Government, Ireland and Attorney General, Department of Arts Heritage and the Gaeltacht, Environmental Protection Agency and an Taisce (Corporation)

 Core objectives: Appeal of planning authority grant of permission to operate power plant without first considering impacts of extracting feedstock